I beg to move,

 The revised framework implements around 80 reforms that were announced last year, and retains the emphasis on development that is both sustainable and locally led.
 Those changes include clearer expectations of local authorities and developers to deliver their commitment to unlock land, fulfil planning permissions, provide essential infrastructure, and ensure that homes are built to meet the diverse needs and expectations of communities.
 The measures include a standardised way of assessing local housing need; reforming the plan-making system to ensure that every part of the country produces, maintains and implements an up-to-date plan; and an opportunity for local authorities to have their five-year housing land supply agreed on an annual basis.
 The last two points are particularly relevant to today’s important debate.

 It is important that local authorities plan effectively for the new housing required in their areas.
-Ultimately, new homes need to be provided through up-to-date local plans, produced in consultation with local people.
-Up-to-date plans, produced in consultation with communities, are a vital element of the planning system.
+Ultimately, new homes need to be provided through up-to-date local plans, produced in consultation with local people and communities.
+These are a vital element of the planning system.
 They are the starting point for planning decisions by planning authorities and inspectors.
 I welcome the progress that Babergh District Council, working with Mid Suffolk District Council, has made with their local plan preparations.
 I understand that the local authorities are aiming to submit them for examination by the Planning Inspectorate in spring next year.

 It is important that adequate land is available to build the homes we need.
 Local authorities play their part by producing up-to-date local plans and identifying a five-year supply of housing sites.
 That provides clarity to local communities and developers about where homes should be built so that development is planned rather than the result of speculative applications.
 Every right hon. and hon.
 Member in the Chamber will have had experience of that.
 I have great sympathy with communities that feel that they have no control over planning, and nobody wants to see companies overtly gaming the system.
 However, we need more homes, and that is why communities should consider a neighbourhood plan—championed by many right hon. and hon.
 Members here today—to give them more control over the issue.